 - Various knives

 - Japanese pull saw with a small kerf

 - English dovetail saw with a small kerf

 Why use a clavette?

 The button is a weak point on every instrument.
-It doesn’t take much force for a button to give out.
-For a player this can be traumatic, but from a restorer’s view there are many worse things that can happen to an instrument.
+It doesn’t take much force for a button to break.
 A clavette is a good alternative to reinforcing the button with a patch.
 It is less invasive because the top of the instrument is not being removed, the upper block is not being removed, the ribs are not being altered, and original wood is not being removed from the back to create a patch.
 The clavette is a strong reliable repair.

 The first step before beginning the repair is to document as much of the neck set as possible.
 Since the neck has fallen out of the mortice, many numbers will be off.
 Getting any information will be very helpful when it comes time to reset the neck.
 Taking many pictures of the instrument before any work has been done is also advisable.

 Saw out the neck.
 There is no need to saw off the button area, since the player did that for you.
 Instead, use water on paper towel squares to slowly remove the button form the beck heel.
 This must be done with care, especially if it is a joined button.
 Take the time to diligently remove the button rather than creating more work by breaking the button.